paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2002-06-01-dissertation.md

 New titles were created which exclusively featured the clock face of Big Ben, with close up shots before pulling away to show the appointed hour.
 Thirteen differently lit versions were shot to reflect the time of day and the changing seasons.
 As for the set:

-{% include 'quote' with 'Our belief was that a news programme should communicate honesty, transparency and plain dealing… ITN’s new Grays Inn Road building provided us with a marvelous opportunity to get this impression across.'
+{% render 'quote' with 'Our belief was that a news programme should communicate honesty, transparency and plain dealing… ITN’s new Grays Inn Road building provided us with a marvelous opportunity to get this impression across.'
   caption: 'Lambie-Nairn, 1997, p207'
 %}

 The modern building nearly all of glass provided the backdrop for all ITN’s bulletins, with modifications only needed to prevent reflection and allow the set to be undisturbed by weather conditions.

-{% include 'photos' with figures.42
+{% render 'photos' with figures.42
   caption: 'Title sequence for <cite>ITN Early Evening News</cite>.
 (ITN, 1996)'
   image_preset: 'thumbnail'
 %}

 In 1999 however, news programmes on ITV, like those on Channels 4 and 5, no longer used the ITN name or branding, and used the ITV name instead — reinforcing the channels brand rather than ITN’s own.

-{% include 'photos' with figures.43
+{% render 'photos' with figures.43
   caption: 'Title sequence for <cite>ITV Evening News</cite>.
 (ITN, 1999)'
   image_preset: 'thumbnail'
 %}